jamesadewara/bookipauth/README.md

 ## Overview

-The **Bookstore API** is designed to manage a platform for buying and selling books.
-It offers features including user authentication, order management, inventory control, payments, reviews, and recommendations.
-The API facilitates interactions between buyers and sellers within a digital bookstore ecosystem.
+The **Bookstore Auth API** is designed to manage a platform for buying and selling books by offering user authentication api services.
 ## Technologies Used

 - **Backend Framework**: Django powers the backend of the application.